MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-debug.md

 ---
 author: normesta
-Description: Run, debug, and test a Windows Desktop Bridge app that you convert from a Windows desktop application (Win32, WPF, and Windows Forms) by using the Desktop to UWP Bridge.
+Description: Run your packaged app and see how it looks without having to sign it.
+Then, set breakpoints and step through code.
+When you're ready to test your app in a production environment, sign your app and then install it.
 Search.Product: eADQiWindows 10XVcnh
-title: Run, debug, and test a Windows Desktop Bridge app ms.author: normesta ms.date: 05/01/2017 ms.topic: article ms.prod: windows ms.technology: uwp
+title: Run, debug, and test a packaged desktop app (Desktop Bridge) ms.author: normesta ms.date: 05/25/2017 ms.topic: article ms.prod: windows ms.technology: uwp
 keywords: windows 10, uwp
 ms.assetid: f45d8b14-02d1-42e1-98df-6c03ce397fd3
 ---
-# Run, debug, and test a Windows Desktop Bridge app
+# Run, debug, and test a packaged desktop app (Desktop Bridge)

-Run your converted app and see how it looks without having to sign it.
+Run your packaged app and see how it looks without having to sign it.
 Then, set breakpoints and step through code.
 When you're ready to test your app in a production environment, sign your app and then install it.
 This topic shows you how to do each of these things.

 <span id="run-app" />
 ## Run your app